kubeflow/kubeflow/kfctl/README.md

 ### Analysis

-Methods from KsServer that are relevant to kfctl are:
+Methods from ksServer that are relevant to kfctl are:
-- KsServer.CreateApp
+- ksServer.CreateApp
-- KsServer.GetApp
+- ksServer.GetApp
-- KsServer.appGenerate
+- ksServer.appGenerate
-- KsServer.createComponent
+- ksServer.createComponent

 Within these methods there are direct calls to ksonnet
 - Load